 Avoid:

-If airflow is poor where your humidifier sits, Air Circulation and Indoor Plant Health is a strong supporting article because humidity and airflow need to work together.
+If airflow is poor where your humidifier sits, better Air Circulation and Indoor Plant Health can make a real difference because humidity and airflow work best together.

 The biggest smart humidifier mistakes for plant owners